a8m/rql/README.md

 ## API
 In order to start using rql, you need to configure your parser.
-Let's go over a basic example of how to configure a parser.
+Let's go over a basic example of how to do this.
 For more details and updated documentation, please checkout the [godoc](https://godoc.org/github.com/a8m/rql/#Config).
 There are two options to build a parser, `rql.New(rql.Config)`, and `rql.MustNew(rql.Config)`.
-The only different between the two is that `rql.New` returns an error if the configuration is invalid, and `rql.MustNew` panics.
+The only difference between the two is that `rql.New` returns an error if the configuration is invalid, and `rql.MustNew` panics.
 ```go
 // we use rql.MustPanic because we don't want to deal with error handling in top level declarations.
 var Parser = rql.MustNew(rql.Config{